 - What is the policy on remote work?

-- What type of people tend to really thrive here, and what type don’t do as well?
+- What type of people tend to thrive here, and who doesn't do well?

 - What is the vacation policy?

 - Did the founders take vacations this year?